Skip to Content

 • Guardianship orders appointing the applicant as the child's legal guardian, if it's relevant to the case;

-• Any protective orders involving in the co-parenting arrangement.
+• Any protective orders involving the co-parenting arrangement.

 Once the DCSE receives the application, the department will review it and decide what steps officials need to take to address any child support delinquency.
 Since the DCSE uses an online portal for child support payments, it's fairly easy for DCSE officials to confirm that a parent fails to comply with their child support obligations and take action against the delinquent individual.